limbo-works/Limbo.Integrations.BorgerDk/README.md

 }
 ```

+<br /><br />

 ### Lookup by URL

 The Borger.dk web services lets you look up the ID of an given article from it's website URL.
-Simialr to when getting the article list, we're not working with the article content, so we don't need to specify a municipality for this.
+Similar to when getting the article list, we're not working with the article content, so we don't need to specify a municipality for this.

 ```csharp
 // Initialize a new HTTP service instance from the default endpoint